Managing applications, eligibility sift and shortlisting

 Board members should complete an initial review of the application forms one at a time.

-Use the shortlisting review sheet to assess 1 skill or question area at a time.
+Use the initial shortlisting review sheet to assess 1 skill or question area at a time.

 This helps you become familiar with effective performance criteria in each area, and apply consistency in your assessments.